 Be skeptical.
 That’s the right mindset to approach any subject.
 But keep an open mind.
 If you want a soulmate, you might already have one or more in your life and just need to recognize the deep bonds that connect you.
 If you want a soulmate who is the love of your life, well, the universe I live in grants such wishes to those willing to focus first on growth, healing, and wholeness.
 You might have already dreamed about the person.

 Here’s how I found my soulmate partner in this life, my wife Lisa: A Love Mandala

 Short fiction with a soulmate theme: Surprise!
 You’re Dead.
 Now What?

-See the following reddit subs for more info about dreams, past lives, and Edgar Cayce:
+See the following reddit subs for more discussion:

 So, Whenever i have a dream of this particular degree could, i notify you to help me decipher the meaning, i have just been trying out Lucid Dreaming and have just experienced forms of vivid dreaming after trying it for the last couple of days.